-Write your name, school name and DfE number on the front of your reading answer booklet.
+Write your name, date of birth, school name and DfE number on the front of your reading answer booklet.

 [If any pupil's name differs from the name provided during pupil registration, instruct the pupil to write both names on the paper.]